 The new ramp connections that are proposed as part of the VDOT project are:

-These ramps are shown on page 5 of the Design Boards on the project website: http://www.495northernextension.org/documents/pim032020/design_boards.pdf.
+These ramps are shown on 495 Express Lanes Northern Extension Interactive Map.
 The new ramp connections that are proposed as part of the Maryland project are:

 Traffic volumes at the I-495/George Washington Memorial Parkway are projected to grow in the future, given the planned regional land use.
 However, traffic volumes along the George Washington Memorial Parkway, and the total volume between I-495 and the George Washington Memorial Parkway, are projected to remain generally consistent between No-Build and Build conditions.
 Congestion on the westbound (outbound) George Washington Memorial Parkway is projected to decrease with the project in place given the improved operations along I-495.